 1. 55+ Senior Communities

 Typically, 55+ senior communities are campuses or neighborhoods designed for older adults who are active and independent but feel more socially and emotionally satisfied being surrounded by their peers.
+There are several great reasons to consider 55+ living.
 You can rent an apartment on a 55+ campus and have access to coordinated activities, social events with your peers, optional meals plans, and some level of physical security.
 This type of senior community does not include any care services or well-being checks.

 2. Independent Living